 What are the non-operative treatments?

 Treatment should start with non-operative options.
 The first step is activity modification which the patient may well already have tried.
 Pain killers (analgesics) particularly anti-inflammatory analgesics, such as Ibuprofen (Nurofen) and Diclofenac (Voltarol) can be very helpful for the pain.
 These can be applied as a gel, massaging the area, or taken orally, assuming there is no history of indigestion.
-A splint for certain activities can also be of value.
-A splint on the end of the thumb may prevent it being knocked during certain activities and can rest the joint.
-If these measures are insufficient then a steroid injection would usually be recommended.
+A splint for certain activities can also be of value particularly for instability.
+If these measures are insufficient then a steroid injection would usually be recommended particularly for arthritis but also for instability where pain rather than weakness is the main symptom.
 An injection is given of a long-acting steroid, such as Depomedrone or Triamcinolone, with some local anaesthetic into the joint at the bottom of the thumb.
 The body naturally produces steroids to help dampen down inflammation.
 This appears to be one of the actions at this site.
 Success cannot be guaranteed but in 70-80% of patients there is some significant benefit.
 How long this lasts is unpredictable.
 Some people only have a few weeks or months of benefit.
-Others may have years or even life-long benefit such that they do not require further treatment, although may still have some mild on-going symptoms.
-If one injection provides only short term benefit then it may well be repeated.
+Others may have years of benefit although may still have some mild on-going symptoms.
+If one injection provides only short term benefit then it may well be repeated for arthritis but probably not for instability.
 Patients often ask how many injections can be given.
 There is no set rule about this.
 Typically, however, a second injection will work a little less well than the first (although this is not inevitable).
-By the time three injections have been given, if this is over a shortish period, i.e. less than 1 year, then it is unlikely further injections will be successful and most surgeons would recommend an alternative approach.
+By the time three injections have been given, if this is over a shortish period, i.e. less than 1 year, then it is unlikely any further injections will be successful and most surgeons would recommend an alternative approach.
+If, however, injections are only required infrequently, perhaps once every 2-3 years, then having a fourth or fifth injection would, in themselves, be a lot safer than having an operation, and if they give benefit this is reasonable.
 There are risks.
 The biggest risk is of failure.
 There are risks of some pain for a few days, although that is usually minimised by taking pain-killers, starting while the area is still numb from the local anaesthetic.
 In theory there is a risk of infection, but this seems very rare and has not occurred in our Practice in over 10 years.
 The main other risk is some thinning of the skin.
 This can present with some pallor and a little less bulk at the site and occasionally an increased tendency to bleeding if the area is knocked.
 This is not common with this injection but is common with some other injections.
 If it does occur then that is a relative contra-indication to further injections, i.e. the patient’s surgeon would probably decide not to go ahead with further injections because of the risks of further local damage.

 What does the operation involve?

-In both operations the surgeon makes a cut over the back of the joint.
+MP joint fusion: In this operation the joint surfaces are removed and the bone ends joined together creating a solid bony link between the bones.
+This is stable, usually painless and very functional.
+The operation can be performed under local anaesthetic.
+The surgeon makes a cut over the back of the joint.
 The joint is opened up and cleaned out.
-If the decision is made to fuse the joint (usually based upon the degree of joint destruction) the thickened bone ends are trimmed to bone tissue with better healing tendencies.
+The thickened bone ends are trimmed to bone tissue with better healing tendencies.
 The bones are fixed together with a screw or wire construct.
 At the end of the operation the deep tissues are closed and the skin is then stitched up usually with absorbable stitches.
 A supportive dressing/plaster of Paris is applied and the patient’s arm elevated.

 The total time in hospital is usually 2-4 hours.